-Any student who believes he/she has been or is the victim of bullying, hazing, or other aggressive behavior should immediately report the situation to the Principal or Assistant Principal.
-A student may also report concerns to a teacher or counselor who will be responsible for notifying the appropriate administrator or school board official.
+Any student who believes he/she has been or is the victim of bullying, hazing, or other aggressive behavior should immediately report the situation to any staff member.
+That staff member will be responsible for reporting serious incidents to the school principal or the student support specialist.